hartwilliams/ClassSize_AlumniDonation_Analysis/README.md

-This is an assignment I worked on for BANA 7052: Applied Linear Regression.
-The focus of the assignment was basic data analysis in R and simple linear regression.
+This is a set of assignments I worked on for BANA 7052: Applied Linear Regression.
+Each assignment uses the class size and alumni donation data for its initial tasks, then later tasks involve general, simulated data.